mikekitckchan/mikekitckchan.github.io/_posts/react-change-colour.md

 ---

 ## Introduction
-This post is a tutorial for making your first react app - an reaction game.
-Basically, this is an app that  a signal would popped out at any time and user should press the button whenever the signal is popped up.
-After building this app, you should be able to know some basic on what a component is.
+This post is a tutorial for making your first react app to change colour of a button.
+Basically, this is an app that the button would be changed everytime you click it.
+After building this app, you should be able to know some basic on what a React App is built, how to integrate with Bootstrap and what a component is.

 <!--more-->